xymor/lightrail/README.md

 # Lightrail::ActionController::Metal

-`Lightrail::ActionController::Metal` provides a lightweight `ActionController::Base` without several modules that are not used when your controller main concern is to handle APIs, with the following additional behaviors:
+`Lightrail::ActionController::Metal` is a lightweight `ActionController::Base` replacement designed for when APIs are your main concern.
+It removes several irrelevant modules, and also provides following additional behaviors:

 * `halt` stops rendering at any point using Ruby's throw/catch mechanism.
 Any option passed to `halt` is forwarded to the `render` method